DespoinaTikt/Clothing_Recommendations/README.md

 # AWS_S3_Clothing_Recommendations

-Infuenced by the python script I wrote, with clothing recommendations based on weather specification input by the user, I decided it to host it on an S3 bucket as a static website.
+Infuenced by another script I wrote, with clothing recommendations based on weather specification input by the user, I decided to host it on an S3 bucket as a static website.

 ## Create and configure bucket